Gnosder/Gaming/World Building/Roar of the Elder Wyrm.md

 City- States

-Morclach (Great Stone; Dwarven), Tawaskan (The GatheringFlame; Orc), Morkon or Stone Fire (the combination of the two)  -- Dwarf and Orc city, built of an agreement; the Dwarven city of Morlach would be underground and the Orcish trade city of Tawaskan would be above it.
+Morclach (Great Stone; Dwarven), Tawaskan (The GatheringFlame; Orc), Morkan or Stone Fire (the combination of the two)  -- Dwarf and Orc city, built of an agreement; the Dwarven city of Morlach would be underground and the Orcish trade city of Tawaskan would be above it.
 The Orcs would sell what the Dwarves built.

 Thandoril (Steadfast Warning), called Warning Hall in common -- The Hakaan and Wode Elf city, built at the meeting point of a mountain, forest, and large river.
 It's less a capital and more a gateway into the world for 2 peoples that are mostly isolated.
 They came together in a common cause of standing agasint the Aranian Empire.
 Led by the High Elf general Carasiel.
 Technically also protects the High Elves, but they're pretty well hidden.